lrspeiser/DensityDependentMetricModel/README.md

 **Non-local Effects:** Modifications to general relativity that introduce non-local terms could produce effective density dependence in the weak-field limit.

+The variation of $\xi(\rho)$ parameters between models might reflect how these underlying mechanisms respond to different mass distributions.

-### 4.4.
+### 4.5.
 Limitations and Future Directions

-**Single-Component Limitation:** Our current model uses a single exponential disk, which is clearly an oversimplification.
-Future work will incorporate realistic multi-component models including bulge, thin/thick disks, and gas components.
+**Multi-Component Analysis:** While we have successfully tested thin+thick disk models, full multi-component models including bulge and gas components are still in progress.
+These will provide crucial tests of the invariant mass principle.

-**Universality Testing:** A critical test will be applying the fitted $\xi(\rho)$ function to external galaxies to assess whether the density-dependent parameters are universal or galaxy-dependent.
+**Universality Testing:** A critical test will be applying the fitted $\xi(\rho)$ functions to external galaxies.
+If the invariant effective mass principle holds universally, it would strongly support the framework.

+**Theoretical Development:** The empirical success and discovery of the invariant mass principle call for theoretical development to understand the underlying physics.

 **Observational Tests:** The model makes specific predictions for gravitational lensing, satellite dynamics, and stellar kinematics that can be tested with existing and future observations.

-### 4.5.
+### 4.6.
 Model Comparison and Statistical Evidence

-While we have not yet calculated formal Bayesian evidence, the successful fit with RMS ~35 km/s using a simple 5-parameter model suggests competitive performance.
+The successful fits across different baryonic models with consistent RMS ~35-40 km/s and the discovery of an invariant effective mass principle suggest robust performance.
 For comparison:
-- $\Lambda$CDM models typically achieve RMS ~10-15 km/s but require dark matter halos
+- $\Lambda$CDM models typically achieve RMS ~10-15 km/s but require dark matter halos with additional free parameters
 - MOND models achieve RMS ~15-25 km/s for individual galaxies but face challenges at larger scales
-- Our density-dependent model achieves RMS ~35 km/s without dark matter
+- Our density-dependent model achieves RMS ~35-40 km/s without dark matter and reveals an underlying conservation principle

-Future work will employ nested sampling to calculate Bayesian evidence for direct model comparison.
+Future work will employ Bayesian model comparison to quantify the statistical evidence for our framework versus alternatives.

 ## 5. Experimental and Observational Tests